ReddyMartinChen/credit_card_helper/README.md

 # Credit_card_Helper_Recommendation_System

-+recongnized users' credit cards and save in database with image recognition skill.
+### Main_Program => provided linebot and web interface to users.
-+recommended the credit card with the highest reward to users according to the channel selected by them.
+### Recommendation_System => recommended the credit card with the highest reward to users according to the channel selected by them.
-+provided another solution to recommend credit card to users by using machine learning K-means.
+### ML_Kmeans file => provided another solution to recommend credit card to users by using machine learning K-means.